- Template Toolkit Language

 In the mean time, Craig Barrat's post from the mailing list has some useful pointers on how to achieve this using existing modules.
 See http://tt2.org/pipermail/templates/2001-May/000954.html

-The template variable contains a reference to the Template::Document object for the main template you're processing (i.e. the one provided as the first argument to the Template process() method).
-The name method returns its name.
+the one provided as the first argument to the Template process() method).

 [% template.name %] # e.g. index.html

-The template variable always references the main template being processed.
-So even if you call [% INCLUDE header %], and that calls [% INCLUDE menu %], the template variable will be unchanged.
+template being processed.
+So even if you call [% INCLUDE header %], and

 index.html:

-[% INCLUDE header %]
+[% template.name %] # index.html [% INCLUDE header %]

 header:

-[% INCLUDE menu %]
+[% template.name %] # index.html [% INCLUDE menu %]

 menu: